DNKonanov/geneGraph/README.md

 ## Usage

+The most simple way to generate graph structure and estimate complexity is `gg.py` script.
+The first step is the inference of orthology groups, which is described [here](https://github.com/paraslonic/orthosnake).
+Output is `OrthoGroups.txt` file.

+Now we can use `gg.py`:
+`python gg.py -i [path to OrthoGroups.txt] -o [output dir]`

+Output dir will be created automatically.
+NB!
+This command calculates complexity profiles for ALL genomes in the dataset, and may spend a lot of time.
+To specify only one genome you should use `--reference` parameter.

+Other parameters:
+* ` --window ` - sliding window size (default 20)
+* ` --iterations ` - number of iterations in probabilistic method(default 500)
+* ` --genomes_list ` - path to file with names list (default all names from *.sif will be used)
+* ` --min_depth, --max_depth ` - minimum and maximum depth of generated paths in graph (default from 0 to inf)
+* ` --coalign ` - True/False value.
+If True, enable maximization of genomes collinerity.
+Quadratically increses analysis time.
+Default is False.

+Next sections describes parsing and complexity computing separately.

 ### Generating of graph structure

 If you don't have a sif file with graph stucture, the first step is parsing of Orthofinder outputs.